Our Team

 Usman Qazi

-Application Support Analyst, Asia (Pakistan)
+Senior Application Support Analyst, Asia

 Usman has over 15 years of experience working in not-for-profit and for-profit organizations focusing on project management, data analysis and visualization, dashboard development and reporting, database development and management, MIS and web development, GIS, and monitoring and evaluation.
 He is well-versed in creating front and back end development tools (for spatial as well as non-spatial databases) as well as tools such as Manifold, MapEdit, Visual Studio, POWER BI, Tableau, Adobe Dreamweaver, and working in languages like C#, VB.net, ASP.net, JavaScript and APIs like Google API along with database tools like MSSql Server, My-Sql, MS Access and MS Excel.
 His experiences include monitoring and evaluation activities for different projects as well as development of MIS/GIS systems (including visualization dashboards for program evaluations and reporting), proposal writing and project management.
 He has also participated in developing many data driven strategies for various organizations.
 Usman holds a bachelor’s in computer science and a master’s degree in project management.